fedepaol/fedepaol.github.io/source/_posts/2016-05-13-how-to-a-timer.markdown

 ##Handling the alarm

 This is simple.
-You should install the alarm that triggers a broadcast receiver through the alarm manager:
+You should set the alarm that triggers a broadcast receiver through the alarm manager:

 ```java
     @Override